 However, the film’s commercial release in 1927 was a disaster, and Gance destroyed much of the print in despair.
 Years later, film historian Kevin Browlow spent years recovering 5 ½ hours of the remaining film and restored it frame by frame to its original glory.

 Francis Ford Coppola was so enamored when he saw the film that he coaxed his father, Carmine, to write a score for it.
-When the music was completed, Coppola chose BL&S to provide technical direction for the Radio City Music Hall premiere.
+When the music was completed, Coppola chose Boston Light & Sound® (BL&S) to provide technical direction for the Radio City Music Hall premiere.

 BL&S Principal and Director of Engineering Larry Shaw was the technical director.
 Three of Radio City’s one-of-a-kind 35/70mm projectors were synchronized together by adding custom-made adapters, faithfully reproducing the triptych sequences.
 The event was a resounding success.
 Paolo Cherchi Usai, curator of the George Eastman House film archive, said, “My heart stopped when the triptych started.”